georgebabey/codepot-todo/17_make_it_pretty/readme.md

-We now have a functional Todo List, but it sure isn't pretty.
+We now have a functional TODO app, but it sure isn't pretty.
 Add some styles to jazz it up!

 -----------------------------